 Keeping your blood pressure within normal limits is not only important for your overall health, but for your eye health as well.
 High blood pressure can damage the small and fragile blood vessels that feed the retina, the light-sensitive tissue in the back of the eye, and result in blurred vision and vision loss.
 Maintaining a healthy, active lifestyle and taking the right medication, if prescribed, can help to reduce your blood pressure and your risk of vision loss.

 Wearing 100% UV protective sunglasses can protect your eyes from the sun’s harmful UV rays and reduce your risk of cataracts, age-related macular degeneration, and other sight-threatening eye conditions.

 Spending hours each day in front of a computer screen or other digital device can lead to eye strain, fatigue, and dry eye symptoms.
 Practice the 20-20-20 rule to give your eyes their much-needed break — every 20 minutes, tear your eyes away from the screen and look at something at least 20 feet away for at least 20 seconds.

 Smoking is hazardous to your health and affects nearly all the organs in your body, including your eyes.
 Cigarette smoke in particular contains toxins that have been shown to cause cerebral lesions in the visual processing area of the brain.

 Smoking tobacco has also been linked to higher risks of sight-threatening eye diseases including age-related macular degeneration, cataracts, and diabetic retinopathy.

-Regular eye exams are a crucial part of maintaining eye health and vision.
-Comprehensive eye exams can detect early signs of eye disease, even before symptoms appear — facilitating earlier treatment and lowering your risk of permanent vision loss.
+Regular eye tests are a crucial part of maintaining eye health and vision.
+Comprehensive eye tests can detect early signs of eye disease, even before symptoms appear — facilitating earlier treatment and lowering your risk of permanent vision loss.